 Make sure you have the horse trailer insurance you need

 Before getting back out and about using your trailer, make sure you check that you have the right horse trailer insurance in place.
 It is always worth picking up the phone and speaking to one of the team here at SEIB to make sure that your trailer insurance policy meets your needs.

 Check the trailer’s tyre pressures – and those of the towing vehicle

-If you are unsure what the correct tyre pressure is for your trailer, a simple Google search including the make and model should provide you with the answer.
-It is also possible to double check this as the maximum psi for the tyres will be written on the sidewall of each tyre.
+If you are unsure what the correct tyre pressure is for your trailer, a simple Google search including the make and model should provide you with the answer - it's important to always use the manufacturers recommended pressure.
+The maximum psi for the tyres will be written on the sidewall of each tyre, but this doesn't always take into consideration the use of the tyre i.e. towing.
 Following this, if you are in any doubt as to what the tyre pressures should be, ring the main dealer for your make of trailer and they will be able to confirm.
 It is also important to make sure that the tyre pressures are correct for the towing vehicle too.

 Give your trailer a thorough clean

 Now is the perfect time to give your horse trailer a really good clean, empty and scrub out water containers and make sure any other kit that lives in the trailer is clean and ready to go.
 If you don’t fancy scrubbing your trailer yourself, some truck washes and valeting companies offer the option to do it for you!